Tag - Wallis and Futuna

 Chapel of Saint Bernadette

-A view of the enormous interior of Chapel of Saint Bernadette, Lausikula.
+A view of the enormous interior of the Chapel of Saint Bernadette, Lausikula.

-A view of the enormous interior of Chapel of Saint Bernadette, Lausikula.
+A view of the enormous interior of the Chapel of Saint Bernadette, Lausikula.

 A recent addition to the collection of churches on Wallis, the totally oversized Chapel of Saint Bernadette was built following the destruction of the original, smaller, chapel during cyclone Evan which hit the island in December of 2012.